gpulido/razberry-java-client-library/README.md

 Razberry-java-client-library
 ============================
-Razberry-java-client-library is a Razberry / Zway API binding library for the Java language licensed under Apache License 2.0.
+Razberry-java-client-library is a Razberry / Z-Way API binding library for the Java language licensed under Apache License 2.0.

-This library is a wrapper over the Zway REST api.
+This library is a wrapper over the Z-Way REST api (http://razberry.z-wave.me/docs/zway.pdf).

 The Razberry-java-client-library depends on three opensource libraries: